 - Begin by creating a popplet and opening a fresh popple:

 - Next, click on the A in the circle at the bottom of the popple to open the text tools.
 The text box will open simultaneously inside the popple:

 - Then, type or copy and paste a URL into the text box – the same as you would with any text you wanted to add – we’re using the Popplet homepage address for this example:

 - Click anywhere outside the popple to deactivate it – your popple should look like this:

 - After that, move the cursor over the popple to activate the link.
 The URL will change color to blue and the link will remain activated:

-- To access the link, select the go to link window, which is present whenever the cursor is inside the popple.
+- To access the link, select the go to link window, which is present when the cursor is inside the popple.
 The link will open in your device’s default browser.
-Try it and see in the popplet below:
+Try it and see by clicking on the popplet below: